 - *Interlock Ignition Device required

 **Ignition Interlock Device- see description below.
 The criminal side of a DUI is something that many individuals can overcome, but there is always another step to the process that can make your life more difficult than you may expect.
-As such, when facing a DUI charge, whether in the state of Washington or Idaho, it cannot be stressed enough that time is of the essence, and the sooner you can speak with a DUI Defense Attorney, the sooner you will be able to get your criminal matter resolved in the most feasible way possible.
+As such, when facing a DUI charge, whether in the state of Washington or Idaho, it cannot be stressed enough that time is of the essence, and the sooner you can speak with a DUI Defense Attorney in Spokane, the sooner you will be able to get your criminal matter resolved in the most feasible way possible.
 While the primary consequences of a DUI conviction are criminal in nature, there are non-criminal consequences that you should be aware of.
 Read on further to learn about how a DUI conviction can affect your driving abilities as well as other aspects of your life.
 Please also feel free to call us anytime 24/7 if you have any questions @ (509) 337-5082.

-DUI Process in Washington It is important that all drivers have a good understanding of what to expect from start to finish when charged with driving under the influence of alcohol or drugs.
+It is important that all drivers have a good understanding of what to expect from start to finish when charged with driving under the influence of alcohol or drugs.
 The general DUI process includes, but may not be limited to, the following steps:

 - Initial Police Stop: A police officer must have a reason to pull you over, such as speeding, swerving, failing to signal, etc. The officer then may ask you if you have been drinking.